 Here's how the same code would look on a smaller screen, if you used a DockLayout to position the controls.

-The control at the bottom of the screen does not get cut off, because the DockLayout allows to dock children to a specific part of the screen.
+The control at the bottom of the screen does not get cut off, because the DockLayout allows you to dock children to a specific part of the screen.

 For graphics that you want to be able to scale, you can nine-slice scale the images so they don't become stretched or skewed when they're scaled.
-For graphics that you absolutely cannot scale, you should use the static asset selector so that the application chooses the correct image based on the resolution of the device.
+For graphics that you absolutely cannot scale, you should use the static asset selector so that the app chooses the correct image based on the resolution of the device.